TreeRacks/SpenXur/README.md

 Spenxûr, much like his brother Xûr, has travelled across dimensions and countless worlds.
 Unlike his brother however, he chooses to deal in information instead of weapons.
 With Spenxûr in your Discord server, after running ```python3 main.py``` you can bend his will to your own (or just get him to remind you about that dentist appointment).

+Do note that Spenxûr interacts with the Destiny 2 API and thus uses basic OAUTH to receive and send tokens in requests.
+This requires the existence of a ``.env`` folder in the directory in order for most of the vendor-related commands to work.

+Please be aware that the first use of some vendor commands will also take longer as the current Destiny 2 manifest is pulled for the first time and any relevant JSON files are rendered.

+# Command List

 ### ```--echo```
 You can tell Spenxûr to relay and repeat any message of your choosing in any given Discord channel he has permission to send messages to.